openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-configuration.md

 The above storage class tells that volume group "lvmvg" is available on nodes lvmpv-node1 and lvmpv-node2 only.
 The LVM driver will create volumes on those nodes only.

  :::note
- The provisioner name for LVM driver is "local.csi.openebs.io", we have to use this while creating the storage class so that the volume provisioning/deprovisioning request can come to LVM driver.
+ The provisioner name for the LVM driver is "local.csi.openebs.io", we have to use this while creating the storage class so that the volume provisioning/deprovisioning request can come to the LVM driver.
  :::

  ## Create PersistentVolumeClaim